Loading...

 So a skateboarder rolls down a hill in a straight line.

-Calculate the change in velocity of the skater.
+5 meters per second at the bottom, calculate the change in velocity of the skater.

-Substitute those remembering to be careful, the final velocity was 4.
+Substitute those, remembering to be careful, the final velocity was 4.

-0 metres per second.
+9 meters per second.

 And I get my answer, it's 2.

-5 metres per second.
+5 meters per second.

-Now it's your turn.
+Now, it's your turn.

-I want you to use the symbol delta-v in your calculation.
+I want you to use the symbol delta v in your calculation.

-So calculate the change of velocity of the motorcycle here and it speeds up from 3.
+So calculate the change of velocity of the motorcycle here, and it speeds up from 3.

-2 metres per second to 8.
+2 meters per second to 8.

-5 metres per second.
+5 meters per second.

-3 metres per second.
+3 meters per second.

 Well done if you've got that.

-So far we've been describing velocities in terms of north, south, up, down, things like that.
+So, so far, we've been describing velocities in terms of north, south, up, down, things like that, but we can also describe it in terms of positive and negative values.

 So we're going to be just using positive and negative values for velocity for most of this lesson.